 Cash in pocket, insurance in hand

 Instead, you could pay for much of your insurance by using the proceeds from writing call options on the stock.
 When you write options, you're the seller of the contract, rather than the buyer, so you're paid up front when you execute the trade.
-In this case, as the owner of 500 shares of Yahoo!, you could write -- meaning sell -- five call options (each option contract represents 100 shares) on your stock for an immediate payment.
+In this case, as the owner of 100 shares of Research In Motion, you could write -- meaning sell -- a call option (each option contract represents 100 shares) on your stock for an immediate payment.

 The catch, however, is that your upside is now limited.
-If Yahoo! increases above $20 per share and you keep your call options open to expiration, your stock would be called away from you -- in other words, it would be sold for you, at $20 per share.
-So, even if Yahoo! recovers to $25 or higher, as long as you have these open call options, you'd be forced to sell at $20.
+If Research In Motion increases above $70 per share and you keep your call options open to expiration, your stock would be called away from you -- in other words, it would be sold for you, at $70 per share.
+So, even if Research In Motion soars beyond $100, as long as you have these open call options, you'd be forced to sell at $70.

 With this strategy, you're insured against a disaster, but you also have limited upside.
 Therefore, you use this strategy when you're on the defensive, concerned about protecting yourself from potential losses, and don't see tremendous upside in the near term.